Erik van der Wurff

-Erik van der Wurff (9 July 1945 – 22 September 2014) was a Dutch pianist, composer, arranger, producer and conductor.
-He worked mainly on soundtracks and as a composer for many movies and television shows.
+Erik van der Wurff (9 July 1945 – 22 September 2014) was a Dutch pianist, composer, arranger, record producer and conductor.
+He worked mainly on soundtracks and as a composer for many film and television shows.
 He also made acting appearances in two Dutch-German television shows in 1977 and 1980.
 He was the regular pianist and composer on the Herman van Veen shows.
 He composed music for many theater productions, musicals, movies and for the comic series Alfred Jodokus Kwak which was aired in various countries.

 Van der Wurff was born in De Bilt, Utrecht.
 In 2009, he was given the Order of the Netherlands Lion.

-Van der Wurff died from leukemia on 22 September 2014 in Soest, Netherlands, aged 69.
+Van der Wurff died from leukaemia in Soest, Netherlands, on 22 September 2014, at the age of 69.